MengBaofh/MEBsociety/README.md

 GUI cmd: /mebui
 # Introduction:
 Campsites, multiWorld, economy, cohabitant, vip/svip/op management, prefix, GUI store, popup, chatMsg, banCmd and so on.
-For details, see the description file "usage" in the package.
+For details, see the description file "usage" in the released package.
 # PocketMine Plugin